-Summer/ Fall 2016 Adventure Travel Program Schedule
+Spring/ Summer 2017 Adventure Travel Program Schedule

 All shows are held in the store and begin at 7:00PM

-September 7th - Packing Light Clinic
+March 8th - Packing Light Clinic

 Do you have a fun trip coming up?
 Have you never quite tackled the task of effective packing?
 Join us in this fun and informational clinic on how to consolidate your trip essentials.
 Learning how to pack light helps to reduce unnecessary stress and really can make your trip more enjoyable!
 We’ll teach you about packable fabrics, different packing methods, and travel accessories that make all the difference.
 Whether you’ll be traveling for a week or several months, you can learn how to pack everything you need in one convenient and organized suitcase.